POST

 Request Example

-You can create a transcription task by either uploading an audio file or providing a URL to an audio resource.
+You can create a transcription task by either uploading an media file or providing a URL to an media resource.
 Here are examples using cURL::

 curl -X POST "https://client.camb.ai/apis/transcribe" \